Easy Crochet Scarf Free Pattern Using Moss Stitch

-This easy crochet scarf pattern uses the moss stitch, a very easy crochet stitch pattern worked with single crochet and chain stitches.
-The moss stitch, which is also known as granite stitch as well as linen stitch, is worked by making single crochet stitches into the spaces created by chain stitches.
-It takes only a few rows to really get this technique down so that it becomes a beautifully meditative pattern, a relaxing project for intermediate and advanced crocheters.
+This easy crochet scarf pattern uses the moss stitch, which is a straightforward stitch pattern worked using a combination of single crochet and chain stitches.
+The moss stitch, also known as granite stitch or linen stitch, is created by making single crochet stitches into spaces created by chain stitches.
+It takes just a few rows to get this technique down so that it becomes a beautifully meditative pattern, a relaxing project for intermediate and advanced crocheters.
 It is also easy enough for beginners, requiring no increasing or decreasing.
 This crochet scarf pattern offers an excellent opportunity to learn and practice this beautiful stitch while also creating a comfortable, functional item.

 - ch = chain

-- ch-1 sp = chain-1 space, the space formed when you crocheted a chain stitch in the previous row
+- ch-1 sp = chain-1 space; the space formed where you crocheted one chain stitch in the previous row

 - rep = repeat